Coordinated Entry System (CES)

 After watching the Webinar, please make sure to complete the corresponding FY2020 Coordinated Entry Quiz which is also provided as a link in this email below.

 The 2020 Coordinated Entry Updates Webinar and the FY2020 Coordinated Entry Quiz are required for all existing users to retain access to CES.
 All new HMIS users will need to complete the HMIS New User Training and FY2020 Coordinated Entry workflow webinar and quiz in Clarity Training.

 As soon as you complete the Webinar and successfully pass the quiz with at least a 90% score email email@example.com to obtain access to the CES agency and program.

 Upon gaining access, please make sure that you enroll the clients you are working with towards housing into the CES project noted in the webinar.
 We will be using the data you enter into the CES project to inform our By Name Pool where we pull our most vulnerable clients to be referred to available housing resources.

 Office Hours and Ongoing Support

-We are also creating an FAQ sheet for community reference.
+If you have any questions or need support around the new CES workflow, please reach out to us at firstname.lastname@example.org.
+Inquiries received will also help build our FAQ sheet for community reference.
 The office hours discussions will inform and help to build the FAQ.

 Webinar Link (or copy/paste the following: https://attendee.gotowebinar.com/recording/6950336665362145794 )